0xD4ni/cats/README.md

 Resources to coincide with my PancakesCon5 talk: Warding off Macavity throug Threat Modeling

+## The Threat Modeling bits:
+Mifare Lady's talk 'It's not just stalkerware' at May Contain Hackers 2022: https://media.ccc.de/v/mch2022-258-it-s-not-just-stalkerware
+The threat modeling manifesto, which is an excellent start to begin your threat modeling journey: https://www.threatmodelingmanifesto.org/

 ## Watch Cats the Musical:
 The 1998 proshot is availale on DVD and Blueray, and can be streamed via Amazon Prime and Apple TV.
-But virtually the entire film has been uploaded as individual songs to the official Cats the Musical Youtube channel.
+The entire film has been uploaded as individual songs (only the overture is missing) to the official Cats the Musical Youtube channel.
 For that last one I've created a playlist with all the songs in chronoligical order.
 There is also a link to the

 If you want a quick impression in under 5 minutes, here are two trailers:
 * Cats 1998 Video Trailer: https://www.youtube.com/watch?v=PdsiMTisPDo